The One (Backstreet Boys song)

 "The One" is a song by American boy band Backstreet Boys.
 It was released on May 1, 2000, as the fourth and final single from their third studio album, Millennium (1999).
 It reached the top 10 in Canada, Hungary, Portugal, Romania, Spain, and the United Kingdom, and it peaked at number 30 on the US Billboard Hot 100.
-The song was used as the opening theme for the anime series Hanada Shōnen Shi.

 Background

 A sneak preview of the song was released on the Selections from A Night Out with the Backstreet Boys CD on November 17, 1998, and had a slightly different sound to it, while another preview was shown at the end of Britney Spears' album ...Baby One More Time (under the title "I'll Be the One") two months later.

 In a 2001 interview on The View, the group stated they never really intended "The One" as their fourth single.
-The group held a poll on TRL allowing fans to choose the next single from their album, and after Nick Carter himself called in and voted for "The One", his large fan-base followed.
-The rest of the group had preferred the song "Don't Want You Back", which had been leading in votes up to that point.
+The group held a poll on TRL allowing fans to choose the next single from their album, and after Nick Carter himself called in and voted for "The One," his large fan-base followed.
+The rest of the group had preferred the song "Don't Want You Back," leading in votes up to that point.

 Music video

 Background

 The music video was directed by Chris Hafner and Kevin Richardson in April 2000.
 Most of the video is in widescreen format, though the within letterboxed black area are pulses of color based on the brightness of the shots.
 The choruses mainly feature two different clips side-by-side, further letterboxing the video.
-During the breakdown before the final choruses, the normal letterboxed image is split horizontally into four segments and different clips flash between them with camera flash effects on the borderlines.
+During the breakdown before the final choruses, the standard letterboxed image is split horizontally into four segments, and different clips flash between them with camera flash effects on the borderlines.